 To combat the challenges, the College leverages federal and state grant opportunities for program development and enhancement.
-Moreover, the College captures efficiencies by collaborating with both Higher Education and K12 institutions, and businesses and industry to develop new opportunities for students and the economic livelihood of the region.
+Moreover, the College captures efficiencies by collaborating with both Higher Education and K12 institutions, business and industry, and is developing philanthropic relationships to create new opportunities for students and the economic livelihood of the region.